ctchosney/ctchosney.github.io/README.md

 [Jupyter Notebook](assets/pdf/Final Project - Chosney.ipynb)

 - A Python simulation models customer flow at a restaurant in order to inform appropriate staffing decisions.
-I have adapted code for simulating customer flow in a business to return a "cover count" for a typical five hour lunch, and have used my decade of hospitality experience to inform the model's logisitics and probabilities.
+I have adapted code for simulating customer flow in a business, and have used my decade of hospitality experience to inform the model's logisitics and probabilities.
 Having a stochastic model for simulating cover counts and customer flow allows us to optimize staffing for both employee and employer gain.

 ## Work Experience